Discrete-time dynamics, step-skew products, and pipe-flows: Introduction

-The construction of this step-skew product is explained in Section \ref{sec:step}.
-This forms a part of a larger plan outlined in Figure \ref{fig:outline}.
-The dynamics of $f$ can scatter any subset of the phase space $X$ all over the $X$.
-While this is a continuous and deterministic process, if one takes a coarse grained view of this process, it appears stochastic.
-This is what the approximation in Corollary \ref{corr:1} is based upon.
-Our goal is as follows :

-\paragraph{Goal} Given a step-skew dynamical system, construct a continuous-time and deterministic dynamical system that approximates the (statistical) law of the timeseries generated by the step-skew system.

-It has been a general observation that a wide range of real world dynamical systems can be alternatively described as a Markov process, such as diffusion processes in genetics \cite[e.g.]{Feller1951diffusion, kurtz1980repr}, and branching processes in epidemiology \cite[e.g.]{ball1995strong}.
-There may also be different ways of choosing a sequence of dynamical systems whose limiting behavior is that of a Markov process, or conversely, a sequence of Markov processes whose limiting behavior is that of a deterministic dynamical system.
-For example a sequence of jump Markov processes can be shown to converge to a Markov process under a variety of conditions \cite{kurtz1970sol}.
-A variety of other one-parameter families of Markov chains have also shown to converge in probability to the solutions of a differential equation \cite{Kurtz1971limit, kurtz1976limit}.

 The approach that we take is distinguished from other analyses by the fact that the limiting dynamics is not derived from the sequence of Markov processes.
 Rather, we take an arbitrary ergodic dynamics as in Assumption \ref{A:f}, and prescribe a sequence of Markov processes whose zero noise limit is $f:X\to X$.
-Each Markov process is a step-skew dynamical system, in which a finite-state Markov process drives a dynamical system on the $d$-dimensional disk $D^d$.
-Our goal is to obtain a continuous-time, deterministic realization of any such Markov process.
-We shall prove that
+Each Markov process is a step-skew dynamical system, in which a finite-state Markov process drives a dynamical system on the $d$-dimensional disk $\calD^d$.
+The second stage and the main idea of this article is to obtain a continuous-time, deterministic realization of any such Markov process.
+Let $\Endo(\real^D)$ denote the group of $C^1$ endomorphisms of the Euclidean space $\real^D$.
+Suppose there is a driving dynamical system $\Gamma^t : \Omega \to \Omega$.
+Also suppose that there is a $\Endo(\real^D)$-valued cocycle $G$ over $\Gamma^t$.
+This means a map